The Role of an Innovation Leader

 “We are spinning your wheels faster and harder, but we are still not making any progress.”

 Do these comments sound familiar?
 Why some organizations seem to be able to push the boundaries of what is possible today in search of a better future and some are not?
 It is not enough to just create new ideas you need someone to take charge and make them become reality.
 This is a job for an innovation leader.
 As innovation leader you don’t need to be the most creative person in the organization, nor to be the most innovative person in the organization.
 There are far more important qualities needed to be a good innovation leader.

 Curiosity to learn

-You need to have naturally curious to discover and learn new things.
-You need to be always interested in surprises because surprises indicate that something that you used to believe is perhaps not so.
+An innovation leader need to have natural curiousity to discover and learn new things.
+You need to always be interested in surprises because surprises indicate that something that you used to believe in, is perhaps not true.
 These discoveries are main cause innovations, as we seek to overturn facts that are not really facts, but merely mistaken assumptions.

 You should have a habit of asking questions, as it is a form of interaction that can provoke learning.
 Question asked the right way at the right time, can open the door in a person’s mind.
 Enabling them to view issues differently and see things that they have never seen or understood before.
 The capacity to frame and ask great questions is one of the most important skills that leaders can develop.

 Organization has been successfully been managed to the current level of success and your job is to create new management skills that lead into innovations.
 The goal is to transform the organization to be more adaptive to external changes and to be more significant player in the current and the future markets.
 You need to develop an innovation management system for your organisation and at the same time put your efforts into specific innovation projects.
 You need to balance the short term and long-term perspective, as well as risk and reward, and the differences related to incremental and breakthrough thinking.